Skip to main content

 What is the difference between poured concrete and block walls?

 Poured walls are continuous concrete, formed and poured as a single monolithic structure.
 Block walls are made of individual concrete masonry units (CMU) stacked with mortar joints, often filled with grout for reinforcement.
 Poured walls are stronger and more waterproof, common for foundations and basements.
-Block walls are easier for DIY and do not require concrete trucks.
-For dedicated block wall calculations, use the Concrete Block Calculator.
+Block walls are easier for DIY and don't require concrete trucks.
+For block wall calculations, use the Concrete Block Calculator.
 This calculator handles poured walls only.

 Do concrete walls need rebar?